-Walk through Adam Yauch Park to Atlantic Avenue and then left to Hicks Street.
+Walk through Adam Yauch Park to Atlantic Ave. and then left to Hicks St.

 + Montero Bar and Grill at 73 Atlantic Avenue is the last remnant of 50 years ago when bars and restaurants lined both sides of the avenue and this corner of Willowtown was all Spanish.
 Montero’s is more or less as it was when it opened in 1947 and is still run by a member of the Montero family.
 The inside is decorated with ship models and paintings of Spain.

-Turn left onto to Hicks Street and walk to Joralemon.
+Turn left onto to Hicks St. and walk towards Joralemon St.